-Of these options hand dryer are by far the most sustainable and cost efficient in the long run.
+Of these options, hand dryers are by far the most sustainable and cost-efficient in the long run.
 Paper towels, even recycled or biodegradable ones, produce the most waste and are high cost because they are not reusable.
 Meanwhile, cloth and cotton towels require regular replacement and frequent laundering which produces water waste.
 Contrastingly, hand dryers are a reliable one-time investment that produces no waste during use and only has minimal electricity consumption.

 Hand dryer manufacturers